 Church Camp and Girl Scout Camp were a VERY important part of my life growing up.
 The camp songs and musical experiences I had there played a role in guiding me toward music as a career.

 Today, I would like to introduce you to an accomplished teacher, musician, and guest blogger, Zach VanderGraaff.
 In addition to attending summer camps, Zach served as a camp counselor.
 I have a feeling that his early musical experiences at camps may have played a pivotal role in his choice to become a K-5 music teacher as well.

 Thank you Zach for your insight and expertise.

 8 Reasons to Teach Camp Songs in Music Class

 by Zach VanderGraaff

-During undergrad, I worked summers as a camp counselor, and I heard and enjoyed even more camp songs.
+During undergrad, I worked the summers as a camp counselor, and I heard and enjoyed even more camp songs.
 As I got more into elementary music, I started to wonder why I couldn’t use these songs in my classroom.